chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

     chef-server-ctl reconfigure
     ```

-8. To continue the upgrades on Chef Infra Server front-end nodes using this back-end cluster, see [Upgrade Front-ends Associated with a Chef Backend Cluster]({{< relref "install_server_ha/#upgrading-chef-infra-server-on-the-Chef Backend server-machines" >}}).
+8. To continue the upgrade on Chef Infra Server front-end nodes using this back-end cluster, see [Upgrade Front-ends Associated with a Chef Backend Cluster]({{< relref "install_server_ha/#upgrading-chef-infra-server-on-the-Chef Backend server-machines" >}}).

 ## Chef Backend Upgrade 2.x to 3.x